SCU-Hand with Integrated Single-Sheet Valve: A Funnel-Shaped Robotic Hand for Milligram-Scale Powder Handling: SCU-Hand with Single-Sheet Valve

 \begin{enumerate} \item \textbf{Reconfigurable size}: The end effector must change its size according to the target container. \item \textbf{Soft adaptability}: The end effector must retain sufficient softness to adaptively deform to different container geometries and positional variations. \item \textbf{Valve mechanism at the cone apex}: The hand must incorporate a valve mechanism that enables stepwise dispensing of powder exclusively from the apex of the cone, allowing transfer into containers with a small diameter. \item \textbf{Adaptability to diverse powders}: Since powders exhibit various physical properties and flow dynamics, the hand must accommodate multiple dispense modes (e.g., gravity flow and vibration-assisted dispense). \item \textbf{Weighing function}: The system must measure the dispensed powder and control the dispensed weight by referencing the error from the target weight. \end{enumerate}

-Requirements (1) and (2) are inherited from the previous implementation of the flexible sheet hand.
+Requirements (1) and (2) are inherited from the previous SCU-Hand implementation.
 In this chapter, we mainly discuss the design of the valve mechanism (requirement 3).
 The valve must be implemented without compromising requirements (1) and (2).
 Furthermore, in the implementation section, systems corresponding to requirements (4) and (5) will be described.